kavanase/vaspup2.0/README.md

 For example, the `cutoff_converge/e450` folder will contain the `ENCUT = 450 eV` calculation and the `kpoint_converge/k664` folder will contain the calculation with a **_k_**-mesh of
 <img src="https://render.githubusercontent.com/render/math?math=6\times6\times4">.

+Note that `vaspup2.0` uses the SGE `qsub` job submission command by default, but this can easily be modified in the bash scripts.

 - Once the calculations have finished running, the `data-converge` script can be used to extract the total energies from the VASP output.
 This script will print the convergence data to the terminal